GonzalesLabVU/NHPflex2025/README.md

 Gonzales Lab et al., Flexible electrodes for chronic NHP recordings, bioRxiv, 2025. https://doi.org/xxxx

 **License**
-- Code and designs are provided under the repository license (see `LICENSE`).
-If no license is present, contact the authors before reuse.
+- **Code:** The analysis code, scripts, and design files in this repository are provided under the `MIT` license.
+See `LICENSE` for full terms.
+- **Data:** By default the repository's data are offered under a permissive data license: `Creative Commons Attribution 4.0 International (CC BY 4.0)`.
+See `DATA_LICENSE.md` for details and citation requirements.
+If a different license applies to a specific dataset in `data/`, that dataset's folder will contain an explicit license file.

 **Contributing & Contact**
 - Contributions and corrections welcome.
 Please open an issue or submit a pull request.